UnvarnishedGeek/unvarnishedgeek.github.io/_posts/2021-02-14-plain-text-two.md

 tags: plain-text, plain, text, writing, markdown, minimalism, computer. computing
 ---

-##Introducing Markdown, the Plain-Text Writer's Power Tool
+## Introducing Markdown: the Plain-Text Writer's Power Tool

 Everybody's familiar with the usual way of formatting text in a traditional word processor, but have you stopped to think about how laborious the process normally is?